Geppetto (Fables): Becoming Emperor

 Geppetto now faced up to the problem of his co-conspirators.
 Too many people knew about what was happening and he felt that it would only be a matter of time before one of them revealed it.
 Some obligingly died of old age, but others were of Fablekind and refused to age.
 Acting entirely alone, Geppetto proceeded to kill and replace the remaining conspirators, while also continuing to replace local government officials from the surrounding areas.
 Without him really realising it, Geppetto's empire was well under way.

 Expansion became the key to maintaining his empire, and Geppetto had by now developed a taste for ruling, taking the view that it was better that he should be in charge than someone who might prove to be less benevolent.
-However, a new problem had arisen.
+A new problem had arisen however.
 His empire had expanded to the extent that the nearby leaders were complete strangers to him, so it would not be possible to surreptitiously replace them.
 Subterfuge was no longer an option.
 Fortunately, by this point, Geppetto had control over a considerable military force, through the various lords under his control.
 Augmented by magically summoned creatures, his armies were able to overwhelm most opposition with some ease, especially since few (if any) expected the attacks.
 Geppetto also created the figure of the Emperor, a massively imposing figure, heavily armoured, to be his figurehead to inspire martial loyalty and to strike fear into enemy forces.

 The empire continued to expand, operating on a fifty-year cycle of expansion and consolidation.
 Geppetto himself tends to stay out of direct control, allowing his sons and daughters, now numbering in the tens of thousands, to handle the day-to-day running of the empire.
 Geppetto prefers to remain in his cottage workshop, only occasionally getting involved to set policy and broad goals for the empire.

 At the time of the Fables stories, the empire has absorbed all of the European Fable worlds (with a few exceptions, such as the kingdom of the North Wind) and is beginning a new expansion cycle, launching an assault on the Arabian fables.